 More than 80% of patients between the ages of 57 and 85 years old use at least one prescription medication every day.
-Half of this margin takes more than five medications on a daily basis.
-This puts the middle-aged and elderly age groups at a higher risk of health issues resulting from unintentional prescription abuse (i.e. accidentally taking medication in high doses or more often than what was prescribed).
+Half of this margin takes more than five medicines on a daily basis.
+This puts the middle-aged and elderly age groups at a higher risk of health issues resulting from unintentional prescription abuse (i.e., accidentally taking medication in high doses or more often than the directions recommend).
 This is especially true of opioid medications.
 Certain factors can make prescription opioid medication misuse much more dangerous for older adults than for younger ones, including:

 - the statistical likelihood of co-occurring chronic illnesses in older adults

 - age-related changes in metabolism that may affect how a drug is received